eval

 STDIN query

-When the child database does not exist, a query of this type returns an error:
+If the database doesn’t exist, a query of this type returns an error:

 Output to a file